JustSpokenCodes/Intro-Django/guides/day2.md

 ## Migrations with New Fields

+[You have to ./manage showmigrations, ./manage makemigrations, ./manage migrate]

 It would also be nice to track created and modified dates.

 Open `notes/models.py` and add: